-Given the range in sizes of NEON sites and the current understanding of budget and logistical constraints, it appears feasible at this time to sample 5 - 15 grids at most NEON sites.
+Given the range in sizes of NEON sites, the preliminary results, the IMBCR guidelines on minimum sample sizes, and the current understanding of budget and logistical constraints, breeding landbird sampling will be performed at 5 - 10 grids at most NEON sites.
 At sites that cannot accommodate a minimum of 5 grids, points will be distributed randomly throughout the site, maintaining the 250m minimum separation.
+Prior to 2018, up to 15 grids were sampled at NEON sites, but budget constraints compelled a reduction to 10.
+The number of grids or points being sampled at each NEON site can be found in 7APPENDIX A.

-The distribution of these plots is currently intended to be collocated to the extent possible with the TOS Distributed plots (these are the plots at which the greatest diversity of sampling is planned to occur, including plants, soils, mosquitoes, microbes, beetles).
-There will be 5-100 of these plots at each site distributed via a stratified random design based on vegetation type (AD[03]).
-The proposed procedure for identifying birding grid locations is described in Box 6, and an example of selected grid locations at one NEON site is shown in Figure 14.
+The distribution of these plots is currently intended to be collocated to the extent possible with the TOS Distributed Base Plots (these are the plots at which the greatest diversity of sampling is planned to occur, including plants, soils, mosquitoes, microbes, beetles).
+There will be 5-30 of these plots at each site distributed via a stratified random design based on vegetation type (AD[03]).
+The proposed procedure for identifying bird grid locations is described in Box 6, and an example of selected grid locations at one NEON site is shown in Figure 14.